Centre for Hydrogen and Renewable Energies (CHRE)

 Research and University Partners

-Formal research partnerships have been established with Swinburne University, Charles Darwin University and James Cook University with funding support from the Commonwealth Regional Research Collaboration Fund.
+Formal research partnerships have been established with Swinburne University and Charles Darwin University with funding support from the Commonwealth Regional Research Collaboration Fund.

 School of Manufacturing – Gladstone